OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 BottomArea: Always visible.
 Houses the three Gacha Machines.
 ContentArea: The large central portion of the screen that changes to show the battleground, shop, map, etc.
 11.2.
 Core Interaction Rules
-[UPDATED] This entire section has been rewritten to reflect the more robust and nuanced interaction model that has been implemented.

 **Drag-and-Drop Intent:** The game automatically determines the player's intent when dropping one entity onto another.
 The logic is resolved in the following priority:
 1. **Merge:** If a valid MergeRecipe exists for the two entities, a Choice Window appears (Merge/Swap).
 This applies to units on the board, items in inventory, and items equipped on the same unit.